JoJo discography

-American singer-songwriter JoJo has released five studio albums (one which is a Christmas album), two mixtapes, three extended play (EP), two re-recordings, twenty singles (including five as a featured artist), fifteen promotional singles and 34 music videos (including four unreleased).
-After JoJo competed on the television show America's Most Talented Kids she signed a seven-album record deal with Blackground Records in 2003 and released her eponymous debut album the following year at the age of 13.
+American singer-songwriter JoJo has released six studio albums, two mixtapes, four extended plays (EP), two re-recordings, twenty-one singles (including five as a featured artist), fifteen promotional singles, and 40 music videos (including four unreleased).
+After JoJo competed on the television show America's Most Talented Kids she signed a seven-album record deal with Blackground Records in 2003 and released her debut album the following year at the age of 13.

 In the United States, JoJo was released on June 22, 2004; which peaked at number four on the US Billboard 200, while charting into the top 40 on several other music markets.
 It was later certified platinum in the United States and has sold 1.3 million copies in the US.
 The album's lead single, "Leave (Get Out)", peaked at number twelve on the US Billboard Hot 100 and was later certified gold.
 The single peaked at number one on Billboard Mainstream Top 40 for five weeks making JoJo, at age 13, the youngest solo artist to ever have a number-one single on that chart.
 Internationally, the single charted within the top five in the UK and nine other countries.
 The album's second single "Baby It's You" featuring Bow Wow peaked at number 22 on the US Billboard Hot 100, while the album's final single "Not That Kinda Girl" was released internationally only.
 JoJo sold three million copies worldwide to date.